 Applicants must be undertaking an Honours, Masters or PhD research project related to Museum Victoria's collections, or in association with a museum researcher.
-Information about the museum's collections can be found under "Our Collections" on this website.
+Information about the museum's collections can be found on our Collections and Research pages on our website.

 Scholarships of between $500 and $1,500 will be awarded in the fields of Natural Sciences, Australian History & Technology, and Indigenous Cultures.